Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/1-azure-storage.md

 	Storage-account names must be from 3 to 24 characters in length and can contain only numbers and lowercase letters.
 In addition, the account name must be unique within Azure, so if the command fails because the storage-account name is already in use, change the name and try again.

-1. Before you can upload blobs to a storage account, you must create a container to store them in.
+1. Azure storage accounts support four types of storage: blobs, tables, files, and 	queues.
+Blob storage provides a massively scalable object store for text and binary data.
+Photos uploaded to your storage account will be stored as blobs.
+Before you can upload blobs to a storage account, you must create a container to store them in.

 	Use the following command to create a container named "photos" in the storage account, replacing ACCOUNT_NAME with the name you assigned to the storage account in the previous step:

 	```
 	az storage container create --name photos --account-name ACCOUNT_NAME